 AFDW is responsible to organize, train, equip and provide forces for AEF deployment, provide ceremonial support, and conduct homeland operations as part of a Joint effort, within the NCR.
 Homeland operations include homeland defense, defense support to civil authorities, emergency preparedness, and support to National Special Security Events.

 AFDW exercises UCMJ authority over, and provides manpower, personnel, legal, chaplain, finance, logistics, and safety support for designated Air Force activities located within the NCR, selected Field Operating Agencies, and selected Air Force elements.
 This includes support for approximately 40,000 Air Force military and civilian members of more than 2,000 Air Force elements in more than 500 locations in 108 countries.
 This makes AFDW the leading edge of the Air Force as the organization continues its never-ending support of the world's greatest Air Force.

-AFDW is the parent command to the 11th Wing, 79th Medical Wing, 844th Communications Group, and two ceremonial elements.
-The 11th Wing at Joint Base Andrews, Md., provides contingency rotary-wing airlift and base operating support to more than 50 tenant organizations.
-Through the U. S. Air Force Band and the U.S. Air Force Honor Guard, the 11th Wing also provides ceremonial and musical support throughout the NCR and worldwide.
-The 79th Medical Wing, headquartered at Andrews, consolidates the Air Force's NCR medical assets into one organization, providing regional care and support to JFHQ-NCR and JTF-CapMed operations.
+AFDW is the parent command to the 316th Wing, the 11th Wing, 844th Communications Group, and two ceremonial elements.
+The 316th Wing at Joint Base Andrews, Md., provides contingency rotary-wing airlift and base operating support to more than 50 tenant organizations.
+Additionally, the 316th Medical Group consolidates the Air Force's NCR medical assets into one organization, that provides regional care and support to JFHQ-NCR and JTF-CapMed operations.
 Finally, the 844th Communications Group at Andrews provides enhanced communications reliability, survivability, information capabilities, and user support in the NCR.